Tour Machu Picchu by train + Sacred Valley of the Incas 2D/1N

 Later you discover the charm of the Ruins of Pisac, the most extensive citadel and fortress of the Inca civilization in the Sacred Valley, an example of the ability of these people to build an impressive ceremonial architecture in the middle of the natural landscape.
 This place was destined for astronomical studies, agricultural production, and more.

-Here, the guide will provide an explanation for the whole group from the lower area and give you time to take the classic photos with the terraces in the background.
-Afterwards, those who feel comfortable may hike up to explore the upper sections, while those who prefer to avoid physical effort may remain in the lower area.
+Here, the guide will provide an explanation for the whole group from the lower area followed by time to take classic photos with the terraces in the background.
+Those who feel comfortable may hike up to explore the upper areas, while others can remain below and enjoy the scenery at a relaxed pace.

 The Pisaq area is renowned for its outstanding silver craftsmanship, which preserves the tradition of Inca goldsmithing, fundamental to its culture and still present today.
 We will make a brief stop at an artisanal silver workshop to admire emblematic pieces, such as the famous Chakana, which locals continue to use as a symbol of their Inca heritage.